 SUMAR's priority initiatives for FY19 included continued focus on minimizing the annual rate of increase of Princeton’s healthcare costs without shifting the burden to employees; increasing the frequency with which University units’ purchases and services are competitively bid, diverse supplier participation in bids, annual expenditures with diverse suppliers, and the number of certified diverse suppliers available in the supplier portfolio; and surfacing ideas for innovative and impactful initiatives that could lead to cost savings, administrative efficiencies, strengthened operations, or enhanced management practices.

 Energy and Utility Savings

 Efforts continue toward the long term goal of decreasing the University’s utility budget by lowering consumption by approximately 1/3 of a 2008 baseline.
 An additional goal is the reduction of heating and cooling consumption on campus to meet Sustainability Plan objectives.
 Examples of progress toward the goal through FY16 include:

 - Integrated Occupancy Sensors for lighting into HVAC control in East Pyne/Chancellor Green, Schultz and other locations on campus.
 These sensors reduce air conditioning to offices unoccupied during the summer months

 - Automated HVAC control systems optimization software installed in a total of 68 buildings.
 This software monitors system problems for necessary repairs

 - Upgraded controls and lighting in Carl Icahn Labs.
 Lewis Thomas and Bowen controls upgrades are in design now, to be completed over the next 12 months

 - Projects completed in the central plant including the installation of new burner controls, heat exchanger to use wintertime air to cool water, and new controls on the large natural gas compressor.
-Over the coming year, the ill be completing the remaining plant energy conservation projects
+Over the coming year, they will be completing the remaining plant energy conservation projects